dkvz/blog-stats/research_notes.md

 ## Outliers
 Should probably remove them from the calculation with command line params or the .env.

+I added the `-ignore-ids` param for that purpose.

+The largest length outliers are:
+- 107
+- 141

+ignoring them makes it easier to see the rest of the data.

 ## Computed length was wrong
 I forgot that JavaScript uses UTF-16 whereas the Go program uses UTF-8 for everything.